ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/README.md

 ## Motivation

 *"Always remember - the best code is not just about making it work but also about making it work well.
-Even more, ideally, it should be easy to maintain."* - from this book.
+Even more, ideally, it should be easy to maintain."* - from the book.